Boston Business Women

 What advice would you give to your younger self?

-Hindsight is 2020 right?
-However, I would tell my younger self to find more confidence because you’ve got what it takes to go far.
+Hindsight is 20/20, right?
+I would tell my younger self to find confidence because you’ve got what it takes to go far.
 Use your voice.
 Be loud.
-Know that you have great ideas that deserve to be heard.
-Trust your instincts and just generally love yourself more because you are innately good.
+Know your ideas deserve to be heard.
+Trust your instincts — and love yourself more, because you are innately good.

 How do you enjoy your free time?

-I spend my free time with my partner and children ages 16, 12 and 10.
-I love my dog walks, learning photography, baking (other than macarons and meringues, I do that enough), podcasts and of course binge watching all genres of shows.
+I spend time with my partner and children (ages 16, 12, and 10).
+I love dog walks, learning photography, baking (besides macarons and meringues!), listening to podcasts, and binge-watching all kinds of shows.

 What is something that not many people know about you?